MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerflatbedconfiguration_defaultcontrast.md

 # Windows.Devices.Scanners.ImageScannerFlatbedConfiguration.DefaultContrast

 ## -description
-Gets the default contrast level for the scanner's Flatbed.
+Gets the default contrast level for the scanner's flatbed.

 ## -property-value
 The default contrast level.